eMushrif/doxygen-demo/readme.md

 `.md` files will show-up on the left pane as sections of their own, not under `Modules` sections.

+### Creating hierarchy of pages

+You can create hierarchy within a single `.md` file as you can see in @ref md_doc_pwr-mgmt.
+You can check `power-mgmt.md` and look for the following commands:

+- `\subpage` states that a page with specified id will be a subpage under the current page.
+- `\page` denotes the start of a page
+- `\section` denotes the start of a section within a page
+- `\subsection` and `\subsubsection` denote the start of subsections

+You can reach subpages and sections by browsing the tree on the sidebar or through links (refernces).

+You should use the commands above as alternatives to markdown headers.
+The advantage of doing that is that you can have links to pages and sections to which you can then create references using `@ref`.

+### Adding references to pages and classes

 Just as in code comments, you can add links to classes and code entities by typing `#ClassName`, and you can add links to other code files `@ref filename.hpp`.

-If you want to add links to other .md documents you will need to do it differently.
-For example, to add a link to `vehicle-monitor.md` you need to type `@ref md_doc_vehicle_monitor` which includes `md_` prefix and the file's path (`doc/`).
+If you want to add links to other .md documents the best way is to navigate to use the page hierarchy described above, then use the page id or section id (`@ref pwr-consumption`).